ropensci/rsnps/cran-comments.md

 ---

-This version includes a bug fix, major and minor improvements of the function `ncbi_snp_query` and updated documentation.
+This version includes a new feature and two minor improvement of the function `ncbi_snp_query`, and a change in the vignette (we now pre-compile the vignette to avoid long runtimes).

 Thanks!